 Vessels should traverse around the edges of the VTS service area and along heavily-trafficked approach channels.
 Depending on the extent of the VTS area, it may be appropriate to traverse other lines within the area.
 The aim is to gather as much high quality data in the most efficient manner possible in order to save ship time, personnel time and fuel.
 It is recommended that, for Port Approach ASFs, data is gathered and monitored in real-time with an operator sat at the measurement equipment.
 The software should be able to provide information on the quality and amount of data gathered, and decision can then be made whether to re-survey areas that are of poorer quality than others.
 ASF measurement equipment may be purchased from an appropriate vendor.

-Recommended reading: XXXX

 ASF Data Processing